GeunhwaJeong/haneul-new/doc/src/learn/haneul-compared.md

 ### Design complexity

-While traditional blockchains require implementing only a single consensus protocol, Haneul requires two protocols: (i) a protocol based on Byzantine Consistent Broadcast to handle common transactions, and (ii) a consensus protocol to handle transactions with shared objects.
+While traditional blockchains require implementing only a single consensus protocol, Haneul requires two protocols: (i) a protocol based on Byzantine Consistent Broadcast to handle simple transactions, and (ii) a consensus protocol to handle transactions with shared objects.
 This means the Haneul team needs to maintain a much larger codebase.

 Transactions involving shared objects require a little overhead (adding two extra round trips - 200ms for well-connected clients using a Haneul Gateway service) before submitting it to the consensus protocol.
 This overhead is required to securely compose the two protocols described above.
 Other blockchains can instead directly submit the transaction to the consensus protocol.
 Note the finality for shared object transactions is still in the 2-3 second range even with this overhead.

 Building an efficient synchronizer is harder in Haneul than in traditional blockchains.
 The synchronizer sub-protocol allows validators to update each other by sharing data, and it allows slow validators to catch up.
 Building an efficient synchronizer for traditional blockchains is no easy task, but still simpler than in Haneul.

-### Sequential writes in the common case
+### Sequential writes in the simple case

 Traditional blockchains totally order all client transactions with respect to each other.
 This design requires reaching consensus across validators, which is effective but slow.

-As mentioned in previous sections, Haneul forgoes consensus for most transactions to reduce their latency.
+As mentioned in previous sections, Haneul forgoes consensus for many transactions to reduce their latency.
 In this manner, Haneul enables multi-lane processing and eliminates head-of-line blocking.
 All other transactions no longer need to wait for the completion of the first transaction’s increment in a single lane.
 Haneul provides a lane of the appropriate breadth for each transaction.
 Simple transactions require viewing only the sender account, which greatly improves the system’s capacity.

 The downside of allowing head-of-line blocking on the sender for these simple transactions is that the sender can send only one transaction at a time.
 As a result, it is imperative the transactions finalize quickly.